UAE President congratulates Trump on inauguration; vows to strengthen 'strategic relations' with US

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Sheikh Mansour bin Zayed Al Nahyan, Vice President and Deputy Prime Minister, also congratulated Trump on his inauguration as US as he wished him "success in achieving the aspirations of the American people".
+Meanwhile, Sheikh Mansour bin Zayed Al Nahyan, UAE Vice-President and Deputy Prime Minister, also congratulated Trump on his inauguration as US as he wished him "success in achieving the aspirations of the American people".

 "Our two countries have strategic relations and we look forward to continuing to work on strengthening them in a way that achieves our mutual interests and supports our common goals," Sheikh Mansour tweeted.